JakeyV8/cs417-lab1/README.md

 # cs417-lab1
-CS 417 Lab 1 - Environment Setup and Python Basics
+**Date:** 1-22-2026

+## About This Repository

+This repository contains my work for Lab 1 of CS 417, where I am learning to use:

+- GitHub for version control

+- GitHub Codespaces for cloud development

+- Google Colab for Python notebooks